-Updated LiDAR and aerial imagery were collected during the fall 2019 drawdown of the reservoir to create a detailed terrain surface of the exposed reservoir bed that can be used for hydraulic model development.
-Detailed bathymetry data will be collected to supplement the areas of the reservoir bed that were still inundated at the maximum drawdown and were therefore not able to be surveyed using LiDAR.
-Fifteen pressure transducers were placed within the reservoir to collect stage (elevation) data before and during the drawdown event.
-These data, along with inundation extents developed from the aerial images collected during the LiDAR survey, will be used to calibrate the hydraulic model.
-Sediment core samples, suspended sediment concentrations, and depth to bedrock (where feasible) were collected before, during, and after (depending on the component) the fall 2019 reservoir drawdown.
+Updated LiDAR and aerial imagery will bewere collected during athe fall 2019 drawdown of the reservoir to create a detailed terrain surface of the exposed reservoir bed that can be used for hydraulic model development.
+Detailed bathymetry data will be collected to supplement the areas of the reservoir bed that arewere still inundated at the maximum drawdown and arewere therefore not able to be surveyed using LiDAR.
+Pressure Fifteen pressure transducers will bewere placed at multiple locations within the reservoir to collect stage (elevation) data within the reservoir before and during the drawdown event.
+This These data, along with the inundation extents developed from the aerial images collected from during the LiDAR survey, will be used to calibrate the hydraulic model.
+Sediment core samples, suspended sediment concentrations, and depth to bedrock (where feasible) will bewere collected before, during, and beforeafter (depending on the component) the fall 2019 reservoir drawdown.
 These data will be used as sediment transport model parameters as well as for calibration of the sediment transport model.
 More specific details on the sediment data collection are provided in the Cutler Sedimentation Study Plan and the DEMCDAP.
-Flow data were collected at seven locations within the Project Area.
-These flow data were combined with detailed evaluation of the hydrologic data gathered from surrounding existing USGS stream gages and PacifiCorp stream gages to quantify groundwater contributions and develop inflow hydrographs to the hydraulic model.
+Detailed Flow data were collected at seven locations within the Project Area.
+These flow data were combined with detailed evaluation of the hydrologic data gathered from surrounding existing USGS stream gages, and PacifiCorp stream gages, and computed inflows to quantify groundwater contributions will be used to and develop inflow hydrographs to the hydraulic model.

-12 Available upon request.
+&lt;sup>12 Available once completed, upon request.